AngelLagr/Image-Morphing-using-Diffusers-from-Textual-Descriptions/README.md

 ```
 3. The notebook will:
    - Generate an image for each line
-   - Create smooth interpolations between each using prompt blending + `img2img`
+   - Create interpolations between each using line using blending + `img2img`
    - Export a final video: `video.mp4`

 ---